Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-session.md

 Thereafter use the `createIndex` method, which is responsible for creating an index in the collection with the name of the index specified during the construction of the instance.
 This method is precisely waiting for the `numberLists`, `dimensions` and `similarity` parameters that we have just defined.

-Finally, we closed the store using the `close` method of the `AzureCosmosDBVectorStore` class instance.
+We closed the `store` variable using the `close` method of the `AzureCosmosDBVectorStore` class instance.

+After closing the connection to the database, we check that the variables `connectionString` and `containerName` are defined.
+If they are, we create an instance of `BlobServiceClient` passing `connectionString`.
+Next, we create an instance of `ContainerClient` passing the `containerName`.
+And finally, we create an instance of `BlockBlobClient` passing the `fileName`.

+We then proceeded to upload the file to Azure Blob Storage utilizing the `upload` method provided by an instance of the `BlockBlobClient` class.
+This method is designed to either create a new block blob or update the content of an existing one.
+It's important to note that updating an existing block blob results in the overwrite of any pre-existing metadata associated with the blob.

+Finally, we return a `200 OK` message if the file is uploaded successfully.

 If you want to learn more about Azure CosmosDB for MongoDB vCore in vector use cases, you can access the **[official documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/vector-search)**.

 Phew!
-We have implemented the `upload` API.
+We have implemented the `uploadDocuments` API.
 Now let's test it.

-## Test the `upload` API
+## Test the `uploadDocuments` API

 Before we test the `upload` API, let's configure the `api.http` file for this request.
 To do this, open the file: